 The International and Multidisciplinary Postgraduate Diploma Program in Leadership,

-and PhD Degree phase with a focus on Leadership Education Entrepreneurship,
+and PhD Degree-phase thesis focusing on Leadership Education Entrepreneurship,

-and on the Design and Implementation of Leadership Development Programs
+or the Design and Implementation of Leadership Development Programs,

-Launched in 2004, and in the leadership discipline of study, THIERRY's pioneering doctoral curriculum was Europe's first postgraduate PhD programme in leadership and offered in distance education.
-Entirely designed by the senior faculty at THIERRY, the programme is also an intercontinental and cross-disciplinary one.
+Designed at and originally launched in 2004 by THIERRY, and in the leadership discipline of study, the school's pioneering doctoral curriculum was Europe's first post-graduate PhD programme in the domain of leadership and offered in distance education.
+Entirely created by the senior faculty at THIERRY, and while embedding the school's masters in leadership courses, the curriculum is also an intercontinental and cross-disciplinary one.

-With the PALS + PhD system special emphasis is placed on: (1) extensive formal knowledge; (2) personal leadership growth; (3) thesis' subject practice-orientation; (4) research in leadership development; (5) thesis design and writing; (6) quality of the thesis, and its relevance aligned with the graduate's career evolution.
+The entire programme is partitioned into two phases: the 'PALS' phase (Postgraduate diploma in Advanced Leadership Studies, consisting of three pillars), and then the PhD phase proper (being the fourth pillar, with the doctorate research and thesis candidacy).
+By means of the PALS + PhD system a special emphasis is placed on: (1) extensive formal knowledge; (2) personal leadership growth; (3) thesis' subject practice-orientation; (4) research in leadership development; (5) thesis design and writing; (6) quality of the thesis, and its relevance aligned with the graduate's career evolution.

 The main specifications of the PALS curriculum programme (i.e. the first three pillars) are as follows: